amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 Required packages for processing the ATAC-seq pipeline.

+Required packages for processing the ATAC-seq pipeline.

-Following softwear can be installed in the cluster either from source code or from [conda](https://conda.io/en/latest/) platform
+The following software can be installed in the cluster either from source code or from conda[conda](https://conda.io/en/latest/) platform.

 [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)